Krisbo/course-info/CH4-Exercises.md

 6. Draw a sequence diagram for an execution of a (1,N)-register that is regular but not atomic.

+*Optional:* Think of if the sequence diagram you have drawn is possible for algorithm 4.1 or 4.2 and how why this behaviour is not possible in algorithm 4.5 or 4.6.

 ## Atomic and linearizable

 7. The figure below shows an execution of an (N,N)-register.